 Based on collaborative international efforts led by Australia, IMO approved a Guideline on Software Quality Assurance and Human Centres Design for e-navigation in 2015.
 We have also produced an information video which introduces the guideline.

 IMO is progressing several e-navigation outputs.
-The International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) is progressing the shore aspects of e-navigation.
+The International Association for Marine Aids to Navigation (IALA) is progressing the shore aspects of e-navigation.
 We will continue to contribute to these international endeavours.

 IMO documents for particularly sensitive sea areas